run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 Run the following:

-    runai delete inference1
+    runai delete workload inference1

 This would stop the inference workload.
-Verify this by running ``runai list jobs`` again.
+Verify this by running ``runai list workloads`` again.

 ### Run an Inference Workload - Multiple Replicas